-Holiday entitlement in the UK
+Holiday entitlement in the United Kingdom (UK)

-Holiday entitlement in EU countries
+Holiday entitlement in France

 France offers the most holiday entitlement at 30 days, while the Netherlands and Switzerland grant only the minimum under the EU law at 20 days, with no legal entitlement for paid public holidays.
-What’s more, Dutch employers must grant employees with their full holiday entitlement in one block wherever possible.
+What’s more, Dutch employers must grant employees their full holiday entitlement in one block wherever possible.

-Belgium also award full-time workers with 20 holidays, with the addition of 10 public holidays.
+Belgium also awards full-time workers with 20 holidays, with the addition of 10 public holidays.
 Belgian law doesn’t give employees the right to take these days off until the year after they have been earned.
 Denmark also doesn’t guarantee any paid holidays until after the first year of employment, offering 25 days in total.

 Irish law operates similarly to the UK, but grants 9 public holidays which employers can choose to give as paid days off, or compensate with an alternative holiday.

-Sweden offers 25 days as minimum with no guarantee of paid public holidays, and although outside the EU, Norway still offers 25 days entitlement with an additional 2 paid public holidays.
+Sweden offers 25 days as a minimum with no guarantee of paid public holidays, and although outside the EU, Norway still offers 25 days entitlement with an additional 2 paid public holidays.

 In Austria, the minimum holiday entitlement is set at 25 days (increasing to 30 days after 25 years of employment), with a total of 13 public holidays where workers must receive 24 hours of uninterrupted paid rest for each holiday.
 Portugal also has 13 paid public holidays, with an additional entitlement of 22 days.